 - and other factors, such as market bias

 The course fit model we use is the most important of these.
 This predicts how each golfer’s game compares to the course used for a particular tournament.

 We expect our golf betting tips to produce an annual average ROI of about 30%.
 However, there can be variations from 15% to 100% depending on the year.
 We show you our 2023 performance to date on this page.
 We focus on the main USPGA and European tournaments.
 As you can see, 2023 has been an exceptional year for us already, with 13 winners up to the British Open and an incredible ROI exceeding 100%.
 Each week we issue around 10-20 picks across 2 tournaments (US & Europe), mostly advising each way betting.
 On average, we have had a winner almost every 2 weeks and around 3 places per week.

 Types of Betting markets

-Let’s take a recent example of one of our golf betting tips, Matt Fitzpatrick.
+Let’s take an example of one of our golf betting tips, Matt Fitzpatrick.
 We recommended Matt for a place at odds of 66/1 (American +6600) for the 2021 Genesis Open.
 In the event, he tied fifth with 3 others.
 So, our winnings were $660 on a $10 bet($10 at odds 66) divided by 4 for a place divided by 3 for a tie =$55.
 We also get back a third of our stake = $3.33.
 Accordingly, total returns were $58.33 on this $10 place bet.
 This resulted in a Return on Investment of 583% (or 5.83 times our bet).
 Accordingly, you can see why golf can be an appealing sport to bet on.

 Top 10 or 20 markets can be attractive markets, especially for ranked outsiders, who we fancy on a particular course.
-Some of the bookies run interesting markets such as top European etc. for the bigger tournaments.
+Some bookies run interesting markets such as top European etc. for the bigger tournaments.